StephenCleary/ArcDb/doc/file-formats/wal.md

 ## Footer

 The footer is the last folio of a WAL file.
-Due to the way WAL files are written, an invalid footer makes the WAL invalid, and a valid footer makes the WAL valid.
+Due to [the way WAL files are written](../transactions.md#commitrollback), an invalid footer makes the WAL invalid, and a valid footer makes the WAL valid.

 The footer contains the number of database folios in the WAL file.
-It also contains the number of total database folios, as well as the number of WAL metadata folios.
+It also contains the number of WAL metadata folios preceding the footer.

 If the TOC fits within the footer, then the footer contains the TOC, and there are no other metadata folios.